HOWTO do Linux kernel development¶

 Please remember that you are trying to learn how to work with the existing development community.
 It is a diverse group of people, with high standards for coding, style and procedure.
 These standards have been created over time based on what they have found to work best for such a large and geographically dispersed team.
 Try to learn as much as possible about these standards ahead of time, as they are well documented; do not expect people to adapt to you or your company's way of doing things.

 The Linux kernel source code is released under the GPL.
-Please see the file, COPYING, in the main directory of the source tree, for details on the license.
+Please see the file COPYING in the main directory of the source tree.
+The Linux kernel licensing rules and how to use SPDX identifiers in source code are described in Documentation/process/license-rules.rst.
 If you have further questions about the license, please contact a lawyer, and do not ask on the Linux kernel mailing list.
 The people on the mailing lists are not lawyers, and you should not rely on their statements on legal matters.